 Our graduates typically surpass the national passage rate on the NAPLEX exam and enter a wide variety of pharmacy related career paths.
 In addition, many graduates are admitted into nationally recognized post-graduate studies.
 Alumni, located in nearly all 50 states and several foreign countries, include recognized leaders in business, academic and professional arenas.
 Prospectice students may visit the School's website to learn more about some of our noted alumni who were recently inducted into the School of Pharmacy's Hall of Fame.
 You may read biographies of these notable alumni and their accomplishments on this site.

 Morgantown is located approximately one hour south of Pittsburgh, PA, and offers a variety of outdoor activities including hiking, camping, biking, boating and skiing.
-The University contains some 30,000 students in over 190 majors, and it offers exposure to a myriad of fine arts, intellectual and sports activities.
+The University enrolls approximately 35,000 students in over 190 majors, and it offers exposure to a myriad of fine arts, intellectual and sports activities.

 |Course Title||Semester Hours||Quarter Hours|